aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/09-update-cluster.md

 We have sucessfully built your cluster and ran your first MPI job.

 Let's say you want to add another queue to your cluster say for example with **c4.large** .
-In this section, we will learn how to update your cluster with new queue.
+In this section, you will learn how to update your cluster with new queue.

 Go back to your AWS Cloud9 environment, and stop the cluster